 The key to seasoning a steak before grilling it is to use a generous amount of Kosher salt.
 More than you think you need.
 One of the most common mistakes home cooks make is undersalting their food—especially meat.
-(And remember, I'm talking about coarse-grained Kosher salt, NOT ordinary table salt!)
+Only use coarse-grained Kosher salt, NOT ordinary table salt.

 Another drawback is that it extends your prep time.
-Seasoning your steaks 24 hours in advance of cooking it means you're in the kitchen 24 hours before dinner working with the steaks.
+Seasoning your steaks 24 hours in advance of cooking, means you're in the kitchen 24 hours before dinner working with the steaks.
 You also need to make room in your fridge for these steaks for an additional 24 hours.

 Seasoning Your Steaks in Advance

-If you're all right with all that and want to give this method a try, here's how: Pat the meat dry with paper towels and sprinkle both sides of the steaks generously with Kosher salt.
+If you're ok with starting early and want to give this method a try, here's how: Pat the meat dry with paper towels and sprinkle both sides of the steaks generously with Kosher salt.
 Be sure to get the salt on the edges of the steaks as well.
 That's 1½ inches of surface you definitely want to cover.
 Press the salt crystals into the meat with your hands.

-Transfer the steaks to cooling racks with a sheet pan or cookie sheet underneath, cover the whole tray with plastic wrap and stick them in the fridge.
-Take them out about 30 minutes before cooking, pat them dry again with paper towels (because the salt will pull out some juices), season with freshly ground black pepper (press the pepper into the meat as you did with the salt) and then grill as you normally would.
-We'll talk more about black pepper in a moment.
-As for patting the steaks dry, a dry steak will form a browner crust when it's cooked.
+Transfer the steaks to cooling racks with a sheet pan or cookie sheet underneath, cover the whole tray with plastic wrap and stick them in the fridge, for up to 24 hours.
+Take them out about 30 minutes before cooking, pat them dry again with paper towels (because the salt will pull out some juices), season with freshly ground black pepper (press the pepper into the meat as you did with the salt), and then grill as you normally would.
+The reason to pat them is that a dry steak will form a browner crust when it's cooked.

 Seasoning Your Steaks Right Before Grilling

-If you're salting right before cooking: Again, let the steaks sit at room temperature for 30 minutes, sprinkle both sides (and the edges) generously with Kosher salt and freshly ground black pepper.
+If you're salting right before cooking, let the steaks sit at room temperature for 30 minutes, sprinkle both sides (and the edges) generously with Kosher salt and freshly ground black pepper.
 Press the salt crystals and pepper granules into the meat.
-I like to brush my steaks with a little bit of clarified butter right before I grill them.
-You could use a refined high-heat oil or a mixture of oil and clarified butter.
+You can brush the steaks with a little bit of clarified butter or a refined high-heat oil or a mixture of oil right before we grilling.

-Anyway, the debate over when to salt is just that—a debate.
+The debate over when to salt is just that—a debate.
 The best chefs in the world don't agree on which method is best.
 Both will work fine.
 One is easier (and maybe even juicier).
-You do the math.
+Do both and decide which you prefer.

 Freshly Ground Black Pepper